2015 Stanley Cup Final: Game 6

-Duncan Keith scored the Stanley Cup-clinching goal in Game 6.
+Duncan Keith scored the Stanley Cup-clinching goal in game 6.

-In Game 6, the teams were scoreless after the first period.
+In game 6, the teams were scoreless after the first period.
 In the first period, Lightning captain Steven Stamkos put a shot off the crossbar and was stopped on a breakaway early in the second by Corey Crawford but it was the Blackhawks who scored first on a goal by Duncan Keith on a rebound of his own shot near the end of the second period to put Chicago ahead 1–0 after two periods.
 In the third period, the Blackhawks' Patrick Kane scored on a pass from Brad Richards and play by Brandon Saad to put the 'Hawks ahead 2–0, the first two-goal lead of the series.
 The Blackhawks then frustrated the Lightning the rest of the way to win the game 2–0, a shutout for Crawford and the Stanley Cup championship.
-It was revealed after the game that the Lightning's goaltender Ben Bishop had played with a torn groin muscle since Game 2 and Tyler Johnson was playing with a fractured wrist, injured in Game 1.
-This was also the first time since 1938, when they beat the Toronto Maple Leafs in the fourth game of a best-of-five Finals at Chicago Stadium, and the first time at the United Center that the Blackhawks won the Stanley Cup on home ice.
+It was revealed after the game that the Lightning's goaltender Ben Bishop had played with a torn groin muscle since game 2 and Tyler Johnson was playing with a fractured wrist, injured in game 1.
+This was also the first time since 1938, when they beat the Toronto Maple Leafs in the fourth game of a best-of-five Final at Chicago Stadium, and the first time at the United Center that the Blackhawks won the Stanley Cup on home ice.